Learn About Obesity in Children

 Weight loss drugs are not recommended for most children.

-Wegovy (a brand name of semaglutide) as a once a week injection was approved by the FDA in January 2023 to treat obesity in children 12 years and older with an initial BMI in the 95th percentile or higher; or with overweight (a BMI in the 85th percentile or higher) and at least one weight-related coexisting condition.
+Semaglutide (Wegovy) as a once a week injection was approved by the FDA in January 2023 to treat obesity in children 12 years and older with an initial BMI at the 95th percentile or higher; or with overweight (a BMI at the 85th percentile or higher) and at least one weight-related coexisting condition.

 Bariatric surgery is currently being performed for some children, but only after they've stopped growing.